-Studies have shown that live and inactivated vaccines that are routinely given in the United States and Canada are not harmful during breastfeeding.
+Studies have shown that most live and inactivated vaccines that are routinely given in the United States and Canada are not harmful during breastfeeding.
 Smallpox and yellow fever vaccines should not be given to a person who is breastfeeding unless travel to certain countries is unavoidable and your healthcare provider determines that the benefits of the vaccine outweigh the risks.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.
 You can also refer to recommendations from the CDC: https://www.cdc.gov/breastfeeding/breastfeeding-special-circumstances/vaccinations-medications-drugs/vaccinations.html.

-There is no evidence to suggest that inactivated or live vaccines affect the sperm or are transmitted to the developing baby through the semen.
+There is no evidence to suggest that vaccines affect the sperm or are transmitted to the developing baby through the semen.
 In general, exposures to fathers or sperm donors are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.